 You’re going to have a busy day of excess, so it’s important to start out with an ample breakfast to keep your energy level high.
 Room service is always an option—there’s nothing quite as extravagant as having servers bring you food without ever getting out of bed—but if you feel like getting up and out, try the sumptuous brunch buffets at Wynn Las Vegas or Caesars Palace.
 Both offer an almost mind-boggling number of food choices (Caesars Bacchanal Buffet claims over 500 individual dishes at any time), all of which are a cut above your standard buffet.
 Handmade omelets and crêpes, freshly baked breads, and heaping mounds of bacon, sausage, and even steak will go well with your unlimited mimosas.
 At more than $45 per person (for the weekend champagne brunch), the price will remind you that this is no pedestrian all-you-can-eat experience.
 The Sterling Brunch at BLT at Bally’s will set you back nearly $100 for the weekend meal, but with all-you-can-eat caviar, lobster tails, and free-flowing Perrier-Jouet champagne, it’s worth every penny.

 The morning hours are the best time to schedule your outdoor activities.
 Not only are crowds often lighter, as a lot of people sleep in (it is a vacation, after all), but temperatures are also more moderate.
 This is especially true in the summer, when an afternoon stroll down the Strip can emulate a trek across the desert.
 So use this time to catch some rays poolside or, if you are recreationally minded, work up a moderate sweat with a round of golf.
-If you are a guest of any of the MGM Resorts (including MGM Grand, The Mirage, Aria and Mandalay Bay, you can play the links at the Shadow Creek Golf Club for a princely sum of $500 per person.
+If you are a guest of any of the Caesars Palace, you can play the rony links at the Cascata for a princely sum of $295 per person (or more)

 Then it’s off to the shopping malls, where the true excess can really begin.
 The Forum Shops at Caesars Palace, the Grand Canal Shoppes at The Venetian, The LINQ, Grand Bazaar Shops, The Shops at Crystals, Fashion Show, and the Miracle Mile at Planet Hollywood are all filled with high-end retailers designed to drain your checking account and max out your credit cards.
 If those are a little out of your price range, consider going the completely opposite direction at the Bonanza Gift and Souvenir Shop.
 Billed as the largest souvenir shop in the world, this is the place where you can find pretty much anything—from tacky to, well, more tacky—emblazoned with the words “Las Vegas” on it.
 The kitsch factor here is off the charts.